smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 I hereby challenge you to find something _useful_ to do with generics.
 Re-design a package.
 Write an ORM with generics.
 What ever you find that you want to do, following the README instructions of [subx][subx] should be enough to get you started.

 Fair warning: As of the time of writing, writing anything with generics is a bit of a time-travel in terms of editor support.
 We are now quite spoiled by the features of `gopls`, `gofmt`, `goimports` and more.
 Not to mention, syntax highlighting.
 At the time of writing, none of this works for Go generics; at least not out of the box.
 You have to remove your own blank lines, insert your own imports, and align your own struct tags.
-Now that you are warned; God speed!
+Now that you are warned; Godspeed!

 [searis]: https://searis.no
 [lang-prop]: https://github.com/golang/go/issues/43651